 Ms. Wendy Schmidt, Principal, Global Leader – Business Intelligence Services, Deloitte Financial Advisory Services LLP

-The frames for the 2014 WEPs Leadership Awards are uniquely-designed by artisans from the village of Croix-Des-Bouquets in Haiti.
+The frames for the WEPs CEO Leadership Awards are uniquely-designed by artisans from the village of Croix-Des-Bouquets in Haiti.
 Artisans in this village have a long-standing tradition, dating back to the 1940's, of creating art from steel oil drums.
 Designs are drawn out in chalk and then hand-cut and hand hammered, with no electrical tools whatsoever.
-Maiden Nation's founders worked with the Clinton Bush Haiti Fund to organize an Artisan Business Network, led by women, to help the gifted artisans of Haiti sell their goods in the global market.
-These frames were created within that network, which is supported by Maiden Nation, Inter-American Development Bank and other international partners.The UN Olive Branch and WEPs award language were incorporated into traditional Haitian folk patterns.
-Only 10 frames like this exist in the world (5 for last year's awards and 5 this year).
-Each one is a special creation.
-The artisans are incredibly proud to have their work honored in this way.
+Maiden Nation, an organization that empowers women through entrepreneurship, worked with the Clinton Bush Haiti Fund to organize an Artisan Business Network, led by women, to help the gifted artisans of Haiti sell their goods in the global market.
+These frames were created within that network, which is supported by Maiden Nation, Inter-American Development Bank and other international partners.The UN Olive Branch and WEPs Award language were incorporated into traditional Haitian folk patterns.
+Each frame is uniquely created and made expressively for this business Award.
+The artisans are incredibly proud to have their work recognized through the WEPs CEO Leadership Award.